fullcalendar/fullcalendar-docs/_docs-v4/event-source/events-json-feed.md

 The GET parameter names will be determined by the [startParam](startParam) and [endParam](endParam) options. (`"start"` and `"end"` by default).

-The values of these parameters will be ISO8601 date strings (like `2013-12-01`).
-For precise behavior, see the [timezone](timezone) docs.
+The values of these parameters will be ISO8601 date strings (like `2013-12-01T00:00:00-05:00`).
+For precise behavior, see the [timeZone](timeZone) docs.

 Consider the following script: